mmiguelo/Cub3d/README.md

 ### TODO:

+game:
++ add door
-+ add minimap exemples and fps
++ add item to end game
++ create interactive features only at night and others at day
++ put item with clue in north part of map and other in south

+git hub
-+ add picture of dist-based brightness falloff
++ add picture of dist-based brightness falloff before and after
-+ add demonstrating video
++ add demonstrating video to show the whole day / night cicle

 <p align="right">(<a href="#readme-top">get to top</a>)</p>